awanrky/powershell-profile/README.md

 Assuming the command above was run from the command line (not powershell) and the current directory is the parent directory of the local copy of this repository.

+Note that you can't commit from the symlink directory, you must be in the actual local copy.
+However, powershell treats it as the profile directory just fine

 ---